daiyoko/WaktuSolat/README.md

-# Project Description
+# Description

-Waktu solat for iPhone.
-The app fetch the prayer time from the JAKIM eSolat portal.
+Waktu Solat is an iPhone app.
+The app fetch prayer time from JAKIM eSolat portal which is Malaysia's premier prayer time reference.

 # License